-Years and years ago when I was a wee child a comment made at one of my family's famous New Year's Eve Parties by a drunken guest burned into my subconscious thought and has remained there to this day.
+Years and years ago when I was a child a comment made at one of my family's famous New Year's Eve Parties by a drunken guest burned into my subconscious thought and has remained there to this day.

-He was just an old neighbor who had drank far too much whiskey that night but as he grasped desperately onto one of my aunt's arms he mumbled into her face a disturbing fact that has remained with me ever since.
+He was just an old neighbour who had drank far too much whiskey that night but as he grasped desperately onto one of my aunt's arms he mumbled into her face a disturbing fact that has remained with me ever since.